bbawuah/personal-blogpage/src/pages/what-are-the-odds.md

 To predict the future, an algorithm needs a list of past events (data).
 Without data, an algorithm is useless.
 </p>
 <p>
 Fortunately (or not..),  we live in a time where it rains data.
 About 500 million tweets are posted on Twitter every day and about 65 billion messages are sent via Whatsapp.
-For example, this data is used by companies to get to know us better and to offer us the content <strong>they think</strong> we want to see.
+This data is used by companies to get to know us better and to offer us the content <strong>they think</strong> we want to see.
 They make predictions based on the past.
 </p>
 <p>
 Companies give us personalized ads because of this and I have to admit, that I like that.
 I no longer have to search for a new laptop for hours, but I get the best deal in my timeline on social media.